Montreal’s Quartier Latin: Your Guide to Food, Culture & More

 Place Pasteur – Quartier Latin, Montreal

-Place Pasteur, located near the Berri-UQAM Metro station (Saint Denis Exit), is a charming square that offers a glimpse into Montreal’s rich history.
+Place Pasteur, located near the Berri-UQAM Metro station (Saint Denis Street Exit), is a charming square that offers a glimpse into Montreal’s rich history.
 The square was named in 1922 to commemorate the centenary of Louis Pasteur, the famous chemist and microbiologist.

 The beautiful views of the UQAM University tower, which resembles a church, add to the appeal of this small yet significant spot.
 During summertime, Place Pasteur hosts various events and musical festivals, making it a lively area to visit.